University of Applied Sciences Technikum Wien: History

 Its predecessor institution was founded in 1994 and was the first institution in Vienna to be granted the status of a university of applied sciences in 2000.

 Part-time degree courses were introduced as early as 2001.
 In 2003, it was the first university of applied sciences in Austria to switch to the Bologna-compliant Bachelor's and Master's system.
 In 2005, the university founded its own further education institute, the Life-Long Learning Academy, which today operates as the Technikum Wien Academy.
 In October 2008, UAS Technikum Wien opened a second location in the passive office building ENERGYbase in Floridsdorf (Vienna) and following that, in 2013 a comprehensive expansion of the main location at Höchstädtplatz in Vienna's 20th district Brigittenau was completed.

 Since 2012, UAS Technikum Wien has been a member of the European University Association (EUA).
 In December 2015, UAS Technikum Wien was awarded the Erasmus+ Award 2015 in the category of Higher Education.
 A milestone in academic development was the introduction of the first cooperative doctoral program with TU Wien in the field of embedded systems in 2018.

 This was followed in 2021 by another program in Tissue Engineering.
 During the COVID-19 pandemic in 2020, UAS Technikum Wien switched to distance learning at short notice and successfully established new digital formats.
 In April 2021, FH-Prof. Dr. Sylvia Geyer was appointed to succeed FH-Prof. DI Dr. Fritz Schmöllebeck as the rector of UAS Technikum Wien, acting as of September 1, 2021.
 In 2024, it celebrated its 30th anniversary.
 To mark the anniversary, four new degree programs were launched in future-oriented fields such as hydrogen technology and quantum technologies.

 Since 2025, UAS Technikum Wien has been the first and only university in Austria to bear the Austrian Ecolabel for educational institutions.
 In 2025, UAS Technikum Wien and the Medical University of Vienna launched a joint cooperative doctoral program with a focus on artificial intelligence in cancer diagnostics.
+Since December 1, the University of Applied Sciences Technikum Wien has a new commercial director in Horst Rode.